idoub/jul/tutorials/module.md

 ```none
 'each' is required for module 'addClass': 'addClass' will not be loaded.
 ```
-If the module was added using **addModule**, you get immediate feedback that a dependency is missing rather than waiting until you call `_().addClass()` in your code and getting the following error:
+If the module was added using **addModule**, you get immediate feedback that a dependency is missing rather than waiting until you call `jul().addClass()` in your code and getting the following error:
 ```none
 Uncaught TypeError: this.each is not a function
 ```